 DOE is accepting renewal (Phase II) applications under this FOA.
-Renewal (Phase II) applications are requests for additional funding for a period subsequent to that provided by a current award or Phase I award as noted under "Summary" within this FOA.
+Renewal (Phase II) applications are requests for additional funding for a period subsequent to that provided by a current award or Phase I award as noted under "Summary" within this section of the FOA.
 Renewal applications compete with all other applications and must be submitted by an established project due date/deadline.
 In preparing a renewal application, applicants should assume that reviewers will not have access to previous applications.
 The application should be developed fully, as though the applicant is applying for the first time.
-The application must include all the information required for a new project, plus the Project Narrative section should discuss the results from the applicable prior Phase I work (initial Phase II application).
+The application must include all the information required for a new project, plus the Project Narrative section should discuss the results from the applicable prior Phase I work (initial Phase II application) or prior Phase I and II work (sequential Phase II application).

-PART III ELIGIBILITY INFORMATION
+PART III - ELIGIBILITY INFORMATION